liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/07-organizing-pages-for-staging/01-intro.markdown

 [TOC levels=1-4]

-Say you're working on a product-oriented Site where several major changes are required for a page or a set of pages over a short period of time.
+Say you're working on a sharepoint-oriented Site where several major changes are required for a page or a set of pages over a short period of time.
 You must work on multiple versions of the Site at the same time to ensure everything has been properly reviewed before it goes live.
 With staging, you can do this using *Page